trailofbits/algo/README.md

 ```
 * When the process is done, you can find `.mobileconfig` files and certificates in the `configs` directory.
 Send the `.mobileconfig` profile to your users on iOS or macOS (note: Profile installation is supported over AirDrop) or send the X.509 certificates to those using other clients, like Windows or Android.
 * When the deploy proccess is done a new server will be placed in the local inventory file `inventory_users`.
-* If you want to add or delete users, just update the (`users`) list in the config file (`config.cfg`) and run the playbook `users.yml`.
+* If you want to add or delete users, update the `users` list in `config.cfg` and run the playbook `users.yml`.
 This command will update users on all the servers in the file `inventory_users`.
-If you want to limit servers, you can use option `-l`.
+If you want to limit servers it updates, you can use `-l` flag.
 ```
 ansible-playbook users.yml -i inventory_users
-ansible-playbook users.yml -i inventory_users -l vpnserver.com
+ansible-playbook users.yml -i inventory_users -l example.com
 ```

 ## FAQ